 As those solutions are inexpensive, many associate frugal innovations with “cheap” or of scarce quality.
 Instead, frugal innovation creates solutions that work well at a low cost.

 Thus, passing those economic advantages to the final customers.

 It’s not an art; it is a mindset

 Thus, frugal innovation isn’t the art of improvising.
 Instead, that is a process of channeling creativity to develop and market an idea with limited resources.

 Even though many see limited resources as a drawback, in reality, in the frugal innovation model, the limited resource is what makes those applying the frugal innovation framework able to find smart solutions.

 In the western world, it’s easy to think about an economy as a set of official data that uncovers how the real world works.

-In reality, the real world, especially in emerging economies is as much (if not more) driven by informal processes than the formal ones.
+In reality, the real world, especially in emerging economies, is as much (if not more) driven by informal processes as formal ones.

 Examples of frugal innovation

 The Nano car from Tata Motors is often cited as an example of frugal innovation.